aziascreations/Youtube-Auto-Archiver/readme.md

 ## Environment Variables
 Any environment variable that is not set will have the effect of its default value.

+Please note that the [docker-compose.yml](docker/docker-compose.yml) files already has its environment variables set, as well as an independent config file setup.

 <table>
     <tr>